-> By learning the skills you need to communicate effectively, you can learn how to communicate your ideas clearly and effectively, and understand much more of the information that's conveyed to you.
+By learning the skills you need to communicate effectively, you can learn how to get your ideas across clearly and effectively, and understand much more of the information that's conveyed to you.

-As either a speaker or a listener, or as a writer or a reader, you're responsible for making sure that the message is communicated accurately.
+Whether you're a speaker, a listener, a writer, or a reader, you are responsible for making sure that messages are communicated accurately.
 Pay attention to words and actions, ask questions, and watch body language.
-These will all help you ensure that you say what you mean, and hear what is intended.
+These will all help to ensure that you say what you mean, and hear what is intended.